Intellectual Property and Sensitive Information

 An awareness of IP and sensitive information reinforces a sound conservation ethic and supports compliance with federal mandates, customary laws, and international conventions.
 MPA managers face tensions between their public education requirements and issues of confidentiality, resource or stakeholder protection, and tribal rights protection.
 Inappropriate use or release of information and knowledge can inflict harm on both resources and people.
 For example, disclosure of site location may lead to vandalism, and release of information on traditional practices may jeopardize a community's ability to conduct such practices, or result in exploitation of tribal culture.
 International conventions exist to protect indigenous peoples and traditional knowledges from exploitation.

 By virtue of their role as stewards of our cultural and natural resources, MPA managers must be diligent in the area of information management.
 In recent years, cultural heritage management has evolved to encompass relationships between cultural landscapes and related information, knowledge and cultural expressions, resulting in expanded protection of information beyond simple sight locations.
-Much of this work is grounded in evolving concepts of Intellectual Property (IP) and sensitive information management.
+Much of this work is grounded in evolving concepts of IP and sensitive information management.
 Successful resource management requires support from various stakeholders such as tribal communities, fishers, divers, academics, landowners, etc. Poor or careless information management can jeopardize relationships between MPA managers and stakeholders.
 Strategies that acknowledge the IP rights and contributions of stakeholders foster good relations and enrich MPAs by way of enhanced data, improved management techniques, and shared stewardship.

 Methods and Approaches